Chart Color Schemes

 The level of residential development activity in Kincumber is very low in comparison to the average area assessed nationally by AreaSearch

-AreaSearch analysis of ABS building approval data indicates that Kincumber has seen approximately seven new home approvals per year over the past five financial years, totalling an estimated 38 homes.
-As of FY26, one approval has been recorded.
-The average construction cost value for new homes in Kincumber is $341,000, below regional norms, suggesting more affordable housing options.
-This financial year, there have also been $97,000 in commercial approvals, reflecting the area's predominantly residential nature.
+AreaSearch analysis of ABS building approval numbers in Kincumber shows approximately 7 new homes approved annually over the past five financial years, totalling an estimated 38 homes.
+As of FY-26, there have been 3 approvals recorded.
+The average construction cost value for these new homes is $341,000.
+There has also been $873,000 in commercial approvals this financial year.

-With population expected to remain stable or decline, pressure on housing should be reduced, potentially creating opportunities for buyers.
+With population expected to remain stable or decline, Kincumber should see reduced pressure on housing, potentially creating opportunities for buyers.

 Frequently Asked Questions - Development